-ET: Compared to OXPHOS-capacity, the oxidative ET-capacity reveals the limitation of OXPHOS-capacity mediated by the phosphorylation-pathway.
-By application of external uncouplers, ET-capacity is measured as noncoupled respirationThe three coupling states, LEAK, OXPHOS, and ET are shown schematically with the corresponding respiratory rates, abbreviated as L, P, and E, respectively (Figure 2).
-We distinguish metabolic between pathways metabolic states with the corresponding metabolic rates; for example: pathways, ET-states, and ET-capacities, E, respectively (Table 1).
-The protonmotive force, pmF, is maximum in the LEAK-state of coupled mitochondria, driven by LEAKrespiration at a minimum back-flux of cations to the matrix side, high in the OXPHOS-state when drives phosphorylation, and very low in the ETstate when uncouplers short-circuit the proton cycle (Table 1).
+ET: Compared to OXPHOS-capacity, the oxidative ET-capacity reveals limitation of OXPHOS-capacity mediated by the phosphorylation-pathway.
+By application of external uncouplers, ETcapacity is measured as noncoupled respirationThe three coupling states, LEAK, OXPHOS, and ET are shown schematically with the corresponding respiratory rates, abbreviated as L, P, and E, respectively (Figure 2).
+We distinguish metabolic pathways between metabolic states with the corresponding metabolic rates; for example: ET-pathways, ET-states, and ET-capacities, E, respectively (Table 1).
+The protonmotive force, pmF, is maximum in the LEAK-state of coupled mitochondria, driven by LEAK-respiration at a minimum back-flux of cations to the matrix side, high in the OXPHOS-state when it drives phosphorylation, and very low in the ET-state when uncouplers short-circuit the proton cycle (Table 1).

 2.5.1.
-LEAK-state (Figure 4A): The LEAK-state is defined as a state of mitochondrial respiration when O_2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O_2 , respiratory fuel substrates and P_i.
-LEAK-respiration is measured to obtain an estimate of intrinsic without addition uncoupling experimental uncoupler: (1) in the absence of adenylates, i.e., AMP, ADP and ATP; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway by inhibitors of F-ATPase (oligomycin), or adenine nucleotide (carboxyatractyloside).
+LEAK-state (Figure 4a): The LEAK-state is defined as a state of mitochondrial respiration when O_2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O_2 and respiratory fuel substrates.
+LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates, i.e., AMP, ADP and ATP; (2) after depletion of

+ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylationpathway by inhibitors of F1F0-ATPase (oligomycin), adenine nucleotide or translocase (carboxyatractyloside).
 Adjustment of the nominal concentration of these inhibitors to the concentration of biological sample applied can minimize or avoid inhibitory side-effects exerted on ETcapacity or even some dyscoupling.
+The chelator EGTA is added to mt-respiration media to bind free Ca2+, thus limiting cation cycling.
+The LEAK-rate is a function of respiratory state, hence it depends on (1) the barrier function of the mtIM ('leakiness'), (2) the electrochemical potential differences and concentration differences across the mtIM, and (3) the H+/O2 ratio of the ETpathway (Figure 1b).